-Small portable generators capable of 1200 to 3500 watts are popular for camping and outdoor fun.
+Small Small Portable Generators capable of 1200 to 3500 watts are popular for camping and outdoor fun.
 At the other end of the spectrum are models like the Generac GP17500E, rated for 17.5 kilowatts of continuous power and up to a 26.25 kilowatt surge—suitable for large job sites or keeping the lights on during a power outage.

-Small, quiet inverter generators allow single-handed carrying from location to another.
+Small, quiet portable Portable Inverter Generators allow single-handed carrying from location to another.
 They weigh as little as 30 pounds and run for up to 10 hours on a single tank of gasoline.
-They are built mainly for consumer use with the largest producing up to 3400 watts of continuous power.
+They are built mainly for consumer use with the largest producing up to 7600 watts of continuous power.

-Some even have USB ports for charging your electronics.
+Some have USB ports for charging your electronics.

-Larger gas portable generators are mounted on two-wheeled carts and are moved in fashion similar to a wheelbarrow.
+Larger gas, propane, and dual fuel portable generators on an open frame with wheels move similar to a wheelbarrow.
 They can weigh hundreds of pounds, but are balanced on the wheels to allow one person to easily move them.
-Rated continuous watts begin at around 1800 and include both consumer and commercial models.
+Larger, heavier models may have four wheels.
+Rated continuous watts from about 1800 to 20,000 Watts and include both consumer and commercial models.

 Portable generators can supply power as 12 volts DC, 120 volts AC, or 240 volts AC, but not all models are capable of supplying all three, and some only provide 120 volts AC.

 Duplex (double) outlets are common on portable generators and each one supplies 120 volts.
 Ground fault protected outlets (GFCI) are a feature on some models and protect the user from electric shocks.